Outlart Hill Walking Trail

 Oulart Hill, County Wexford, Ireland

-Outlart Hill’s Trail comprises three walks, all centred on Oulart Hill, one of the most historic and scenic locations in Co.
+Oulart Hill 1798 Battlefield Walking Hub comprises of three walking trails.
+These trails are centered around one of the most historic and scenic locations in Co.
 Wexford, the Oulart Hill 1798 Battlefield.
-View the vast panoramas which explain the hill’s strategic military significance and why it was the site of the most influential battle of 1798.
-Ramble into Tulach a’ tSolais which interprets the 1790s in their particular context of the European Enlightenment.
+The vast panoramas explain the hill’s strategic military significance and why it was the site of the most influential battle of 1798.
+Step inside Tulach a’ tSolais, a monument which interprets the 1790s in their particular context of the European Enlightenment.

 The Unyoke Walk, through undulating farmland, includes 3 km of the actual untouched medieval Wexford-Dublin coach road – a rare experience.
 It passes several sites of interest, all of which are interpreted for the walker, ending in the tiny hamlet of The Unyoke which has a caravan-camping park, shop and pub.